 • what guarantees that the composition of the sample mirrors that of the population?

-It certainly will not help if the sample has, e.g., 90% students if the population of interest only has 20%.
-So, we can fix that by establishing quota and restrict the proportion of students to 20%.
+It certainly will not help if the sample has, e.g., 90% students, whereas the population of interest only has 20%.
+So we fix that by establishing quota and requiring the proportion of students to be 20%.
 Of course, there is also the ethnic composition of the population that we want mirrored in the sample.
-And there is income distribution, gender and 5,000 or more attributes for which we want to maintain close to identical proportions reasonably well.
+And there is income distribution, gender and 5,000 or more attributes for which we want to maintain close to identical proportions in the sample.

-(b) Clearly, a practical limit to the number of ways a (hopefully small) can be partitioned into "strata" is reached quickly, so we must look for an alternative way to obtain a sample that is not biased in favor of value a, say "is male" of attribute B (here: gender), when compared to the proportion in the population.
-And we need this for all important a and B.

-The solution is to make the sample selection as random as possible.
-If we pick the first item at random, i.e., with the same chance $\frac{1}{N}$, then pick #2 at random from the remaining N - 1, then pick #3 at random from the remaining N - 2, and finally pick #n at random from the remaining N - n + 1 items, then this degree of randomness should prevent any kind of gross distortion (bias) in the sample.
+- (b) Clearly, a practical limit to the number of ways a (hopefully small) sample can be partitioned into "strata" is reached quickly.
+So we must look for an alternative way to obtain a sample that is not biased in favor of value v, say "is male" of attribute A (here: gender), when compared to the proportion in the population.
+And we need this for all important v and A. - (c) The solution is to make the sample selection as random as possible: - We pick the first item at random, i.e., with the same chance $\frac{1}{N}$, - Then we pick #2 at random from the remaining N 1, - Then we pick #3 at random from the remaining N-2, - Finally, we pick #n at random from the remaining N n + 1 items.

-- (c) So then, that means that every item has equal chance of being selected, doesn't it?
-The answer is NO. Rather, any collection $\vec{x} = x_1, \ldots, x_n$ should have the same chance of being selected as any other collection $\vec{x}' = x'1, \ldots, x'n$.
-By the way, we know that probability: - If we do not worry about the order in which the n distinct items were selected, then there are $\binom{N}{n}$ different selections and that probability must be $1/\binom{N}{n}$. - If order does matter and we deal with permutations, then the answer is $1/P_n^N$. - (d) Would the above requirement be the same as simply asking that each item in the population has the same probability, 1/N, of being selected?
-Next comes a counterexample. \Box
+Doing so ensures that any collection $\vec{x} = (x_1, \dots, x_n)$ has the same chance of being selected as any other collection $\vec{x}' = (x'1, \dots, x'n)$.
+By the way, we know that probability:

+- If we do not worry about the order in which the n distinct items were selected, then there are $\binom{N}{n}$ different selections and that probability is $1/\binom{N}{n}$. - If order does matter and we deal with permutations, then the answer is $1/P_n^N$.